 If you use any contact forms on the site, the information you provide will:

-If you currently receive marketing messages from Travel South Yorkshire, and you no longer wish to receive these messages, you can opt out through the marketing preference page.
+If you currently receive marketing messages from Travel South Yorkshire, and you no longer wish to receive these messages, you can opt out through the unsubscribe link at the bottom of our email newsletters you may have received or by logging in to your MyTSY account and editing the marketing preferences on your profile page.
 If you have signed up to receive timetable update emails and no longer wish to receive these, please visit the timetable updates system to opt out.

 Please note we will not use your contact information for any other purposes or pass your information on to any third parties.If you use the YourNextBus text messaging service we retain the details of your enquiry and mobile phone number to assist you in the event of a query, and for analysis purposes.